bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 **async def hardware(self)**

-This should be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.
+This can be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.

 **async def snoopevent(self, event)**